As China gets tougher on fuel economy, some carmakers may be left behind

 "Who's at a disadvantage? ... the local lower volume (manufacturers)," said Chao.
 "This may well be the catalyst for them to either find a partner or to be acquired."

-Highlighting the challenges facing even some of China's bigger automakers, already struggling to compete with global brands, Beijing-based BAIC Motor Corp (IPO-BAC.SS), Daimler's (DAIGn.DE) local partner, has said the fuel economy rules are a major business risk that could result in product delays and big increases in component and design costs.
+Highlighting the challenges facing even some of China's bigger automakers, already struggling to compete with global brands, Beijing-based BAIC Motor Corp, Daimler's local partner, has said the fuel economy rules are a major business risk that could result in product delays and big increases in component and design costs.

 FIGHT FOR TECHNOLOGY